Driving Brake Standard Open

-A Driving Brake Standard Open (DBSO) is a type of railway carriage in Great Britain, converted to operate as a control car; this is not to be confused with DVTs, such as those in InterCity 225 sets.
+A Driving Brake Standard Open (DBSO) is a type of railway carriage in the United Kingdom, converted to operate as a control car; this is not to be confused with DVTs, such as those in InterCity 225 sets.
 Fourteen such vehicles, numbered 9701 to 9714, were converted from Mark 2F Brake Standard Open (standard class coaches with brake van) carriages.
 Modifications included adding a driving cab and TDM equipment to allow a locomotive to be driven remotely.
-Using a system known as push–pull, the driver in the DBSO can drive the locomotive, even though it is at the rear of the train.
+Using a system known as push–pull, the driver in the DBSO can drive the locomotive, even though it is at the opposite end of the train.

 Operations

 The vehicles were converted in two batches.
 Numbers 9701–9710 were converted in 1979 for use on the newly introduced Glasgow–Edinburgh InterCity ScotRail push–pull service with specially modified Class 47/7 locomotives.
 A further four, 9711–9714, were converted in 1985/86.
 The fourteenth was a replacement for no. 9706, which was derailed and damaged beyond repair in the Polmont rail crash after it hit a cow.

 When first introduced, the DBSO fleet had half-cabs and retained their end gangways.
 They were later rebuilt to have full-width cabs, with the removal of the end gangways.

 In the late 1980s, with the introduction of Class 158 diesel multiple units on the Glasgow–Edinburgh corridor, the DBSO fleet was transferred en-masse, and converted to use the TDM system used by the AC electric locomotives used on the London Liverpool Street to Norwich services on the newly electrified Great Eastern Main Line.
 The Mark 2E/2F coaching stock used on the route was based at Crown Point TMD and rakes were marshalled into semi-permanent formations (numbered AR01–AR13).
 Traction was provided by Class 86/2 electric locomotives.

 As part of the privatisation of British Rail, the London–Norwich route became part of the Anglia Railways franchise.
 From 1997 onwards, a new livery of turquoise with a white stripe was introduced onto all Anglia stock.
 However, rake AR01, containing DBSO 9710 retained its old InterCity livery.
 On the Anglia services they were originally attached to the first class coaches but this was changed and they were attached to the standard class coaches as the seating in the DBSO was standard class.

 In April 2004, the Anglia franchise became part of the new One franchise.
 The thirteen surviving DBSOs were still in service, although they were gradually replaced by Driving Van Trailers (cascaded from Virgin Trains).
 One DBSO, no. 9710, had the new one Anglia livery applied by means of adhesive vinyls, whilst retaining the InterCity livery underneath.